-No, it’s the you, the business owner.
-You need to draw a reasonable salary from your business based on the profits it is generating.
+No, it’s on you, the business owner.
+You need to draw a reasonable salary from your business based on its profits.

-And if you aren’t, you need to have a talk with yourself.
-Otherwise you become frustrated and your worldview is clouded over because you’ve never received the benefits from your store that deals with a fickle public every day.
+And if you aren’t, you need to talk with yourself.
+Otherwise, you become frustrated, and your worldview is clouded because you’ve never received the benefits from your store that deals with a fickle public daily.

-It’s like having a baby who never grows up to stand on their own and you continually have to support them.
+It’s like having a baby who never grows up to stand independently, and you must continually support them.

-Set a goal of how much you want to draw out of your business.
-Then work that amount back into your pricing structure and calculate how that will affect your margins.
-My guess is that it’s not that much.
+Set a goal of how much you want to draw from your business.
+Then, work that amount back into your pricing structure and calculate how that will affect your margins.
+I guess that it’s not that much.

-Next you need to look at how much you pay your employees.
-Yes, you can plead you can’t pay more but I guarantee you someone else can and will.
+Next, you need to look at how much you pay your employees.
+Yes, you can plead you can’t pay more, but I guarantee someone else can and will.

 And as much as consumer advocates are crying that these retailers will have to raise their prices to pay higher wages, and as more big retailers adopt higher wages, it will soon become evident to you that to stay in the retail game, you’re going to have to offer higher wages as well.

 And that’s not a bad thing.
 Higher wages can lift the economy for everyone.

 Now I can hear some of you crying foul, but...

 If a living wage is higher than you can afford, there will be fewer jobs; because of that, there will be fewer stores.